rhyswynne/ebay-feeds-for-wordpress/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set the default feed and item number in the "eBay Feeds For Wordpress" Options Page.
 4. Place `[ebayfeedsforwordpress feed="" items="5"]` in any page.
 Place the feed URL in the "" and the number of items to display where "5" is, in any page or post (or use the button on the rich text editor).

+For a full guide on how to install eBay Feeds for WordPress, check out the [how to install and setup eBay Feeds for WordPress guide](https://www.winwar.co.uk/2018/09/how-to-set-up-ebay-feeds-for-wordpress/?utm_source=installation&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress) on Winwar Media.